The Dotenv Component¶

 no value validation for instance).

-file in your PHP application via Dotenv::load()
+Load a .env file in your PHP application via Dotenv::load():

 use Symfony\Component\Dotenv\Dotenv;